 - Visit to Lubra Bend designed by Phillip Johnson, Yarra Glen

-Kate Herd is an artist, garden designer and garden writer who has used her love of plants and artist’s eye to create a diverse garden on a 2.4-hectare property in Alphington, 7km north-east of the Melbourne.
-Adjoining the 1890’s house are stone-walled terraced gardens, filled with sun loving plants, which zig-zag down the slope.
-The family has owned the property since 1994 and Kate, who’s been wheelchair-bound since a diving accident at 16, has created a garden featuring plants that provide dramatic colour and texture and cope with hot dry summers.
-Working with volunteers she has re-established thousands of indigenous plants around the dam and flood plain which covers 1.6ha of the property.
+Kate Herd is an artist, garden designer and garden writer who has used her love of plants and artist’s eye to create a diverse garden on a 2.4-hectare property in Alphington (7km north-east of the Melbourne).
+Adjoining the 1890s house are stone-walled, terraced gardens, filled with sun loving plants which zig-zag down the slope.
+The family has owned the property since 1994 and Kate, who’s been wheelchair-bound since a diving accident at 16, has created a garden featuring plants that provide dramatic colour and texture, and cope with hot dry summers.
+Working with volunteers, she has re-established thousands of indigenous plants around the dam and flood plain, which covers 1.6 hectares of the property.
 The area also has a big vegetable bed she shares with her neighbours.